-Strategic Planning in Nonprofits (SPIN) covers six planning elements: preparing, listening, envisioning, planning, executing, and evaluating.
-It anchors each unit in why it matters and provides helpful tools to help learners act on what they learn so that you can better achieve your mission.
+Strategic Planning in Nonprofits (SPiN) covers six planning elements: preparing, listening, envisioning, planning, executing, and evaluating.
+SPiN anchors each unit in why it matters and provides tools to help learners act on what they learn to better achieve their nonprofit’s mission.

 Upcoming SPiN Events